cljfx/cljfx/README.md

 The overall mental model of these descriptions is this:
-- whenever you need a JavaFX class, use map where `:fx/type` key has a value of keyword which is a kebab-cased version of needed class;
+- whenever you need a JavaFX class, use map where `:fx/type` key has a value of a kebab-cased keyword derived from that class name
 - other keys in this map represent JavaFX properties of that class (also in kebab-case);
-- if property x can be changed by user, there is a corresponding `:on-x-changed` prop for observing these changes
+- if prop x can be changed by user, there is a corresponding `:on-x-changed` prop for observing these changes

 ### App